jdreaver/rules_terraform/README.md

 - Consider using
   [genquery](https://docs.bazel.build/versions/main/be/general.html#genquery)
   for common queries, like number of terraform roots on each version
+- Make sure to re-enable `bazel test /...` in root workspace in CI once there is something to test

 ## Why wrap Terraform in Bazel?